nitish29/lumen-restapi/readme.md

     ```sh
     $ vagrant up
     ```
     > **Note:** You might have to configure the `Homestead.yaml` file.
-The file is located the project root.
+The file is located inside project root.
 You'll have to configure the `folders` and `site` properties in this file, by changing the `map` and `to` attributes for both.
 And then run `vagrant up` command again.
 Refer this link on how to change the properties: https://laravel.com/docs/5.4/homestead#per-project-installation
 - Type `restapi.app` in your browser, this should load a page, which mentions the Lumen version.
 Something like this `Lumen (5.4.6) (Laravel Components 5.4.*)`.
 - Finally, Migrate the database schema and insert(seed) dummy values into it.
     ```sh